 Drug recalls are, sadly, quite common in the United States.
 The U.S. Food and Drug Administration (FDA) records show that such events occur once a week.
 It can be downright frightening when it happens to the prescription you are taking, especially if you rely on it to remain alive.
 You may be wondering what you should do when such an issue occurs.
 In this post, we answer, “do all drug recalls need to be taken seriously?”.
 Different drug recall classes exist, which we also cover.

 Not all medication recalls are of equal urgency.
 Some recalls happen because of labeling issues.
 However, others occur due to medication mix-ups or because patients have adverse reactions that could be life-threatening.
+If you have been adversely affected by a dangerous drug, contact the Houston product liability lawyers at Reich & Binstock as soon as possible.

 Drug Recall Classes